athomasq/athomasq.github.io/categories/investing/portfolio-statistics.md

 ----

-*In the spirit of "building in public", I thought I'd share occasional updates on my angel portfolio.
+*In the spirit of "building in public", I'll share occasional updates on my angel portfolio here.
 This is not investment advice, nor is it an offer or solicitation to buy or sell securities or anything else.*

 ---